Matomo Alternative

 - How do we justify a switch to stakeholders who chose Matomo for privacy reasons?

 Both products are privacy-first.
-The difference is operating model: Matomo prioritises self-host control; +Analytics Pro prioritises integrated execution.
-Frame the decision as ownership vs execution speed, not as a privacy tradeoff.
+The difference is operating model: Matomo prioritises in-house stack ownership; +Analytics Pro prioritises managed execution with less customer-side code, infrastructure, and attack surface.
+Frame the decision as stack ownership vs operational focus, not as a privacy tradeoff.